 Illustrator can create vector-based images that can be scaled up without losing clarity.
-You can also incorporate raster-based images from photoshop.
-For that reason Illustrator is ideal for laying out and creating large-scale graphics.
+You can also incorporate raster-based images from Photoshop.

 Photoshop is strictly raster-based and mainly used for photo/image editing.
 Because the images are composed of pixels, raster graphics scale down with no loss of quality but enlarging will cause pixilation.

 If your designer often creates brochures for your company they likely use InDesign, a program best for page layout for printing.
 With restrictions on page scale it isn’t recommended for large-format printing.
 Instead, use Illustrator, which provides the same options in more precise formatting.

-best file type: vector (.EPS) files
+Best file type: vector (.EPS) files

 As suggested in the breakdown of programs, Vector files, which are produced using Illustrator are the best format to use on large-scale graphics.
-A .EPS vector file works on mathematical principles of scale and is completely resolution independent.
+An .EPS vector file works on mathematical principles of scale and is completely resolution independent.
 Because of this it can be scaled up dramatically while still maintaining its original clarity.

-use pantone for perfect color
+Use Pantone for perfect color

 If you’re hoping to match your large-scale graphics with other graphics, your logo or promotional items, Pantone colors can help you do that.
 Using them within your design will ensure cohesion across the board when your graphic goes to print.

-be careful with fonts and design features
+Be careful with fonts and design features

 Not all design elements that work well in small-scale design are going to translate well to large scale.
 You must take into account that small-scale design on brochures, business cards or sell sheets will be absorbed in close range.
 Large-scale graphics are unique in that they will be viewed both from far away and up close.
 You must create images and designs that are easily visible from both distances.

 Keep in mind that your audience will likely see your banners or exhibit graphics from several dozen feet away first.
 Therefore, design using images that don’t completely lose their legibility from a far.

-- Keep distinct images and text well spaced
+- Keep distinct images and text well-spaced

 - Use easy to read fonts & keep copy at a minimum.